Projects and research

 Fire research report: Smoke alarms in homes

-Jan 2018: Extensive research over three years by Fire & Rescue NSW (FRNSW) has revealed that the number, the location and interconnection of smoke alarms play a critical role in achieving positive fire safety outcomes.
+Jan 2018: Extensive research over three years by Fire and Rescue NSW has revealed that the number, the location and interconnection of smoke alarms play a critical role in achieving positive fire safety outcomes.
 View the Smoke alarms in homes report here.

 Fire Research Report Research Tests: Hoarding Fire Behaviour